-Africa Summit Colorado
+ANNUAL Africa Summit in Colorado

-The Annual Africa Summit in Colorado, organized by Africa Agenda, was conceived after the historic U.S.-Africa Leaders Summit hosted by former president Barack Obama in Washington, D.C. in August of 2014.
-To further explore the ideas raised from the summit and to serve its mission, Africa Agenda partnered with World Denver Young Professionals to continue the discussions on strengthening U.S.-Africa relationships from our own backyard in Colorado.
-The Annual Africa Summit in Colorado brings diverse voices together every year for meaningful dialogue and progress.
+To further explore the ideas raised during the summit and to serve its mission, Africa Agenda partnered with World Denver Young Professionals to continue the discussions on strengthening U.S.-Africa relationships from our own backyard in Colorado.

 Billed as the “Colorado Summit,” our first event was held on November 20, 2014, at the Posner Center in Denver’s historic Five Points neighborhood, and explored opportunities for Colorado’s own engagement and partnership with Africa.
 The Annual Africa Summit in Colorado continues to build on this foundation of engagement.

-Since 2014, Africa organized has continued with this tradition and made the Africa summit a yearly soiree to rally the community on the many issues impacting the continent, including elections, the media and democracy, peace and stability, U.S.-Africa cooperation in global health, women and girls’ issues, and much more.
+Since 2014, Africa Agenda has continued with this tradition and made the Africa summit a yearly soiree to rally the community on the many issues impacting the continent, including elections, the media and democracy, peace and stability, U.S.-Africa cooperation in global health, women and girls’ issues, and much more.
 Therefore, the Annual Africa Summit in Colorado plays an important role in bringing attention to these vital topics.

 Community Partnership & Engagement

 Africa Agenda has collaborated with many local and international organizations to organize the summit, including the African Leadership Group (ALG), University of Denver (DU) Students for Africa, Africa Initiatives at the Josef Korbel School of International Relations at DU, Africana Studies Department at the Metropolitan State University of Denver, and the Colorado People’s Alliance.
-As a result, the Annual Africa Summit in Colorado continues to strengthen partnerships and community engagement.

 The Program

-- 6-6:30: Opening Remarks/Inspiration/Recognitions
+6-6:30: Opening

-Appraisals and Opportunities from the US-Africa civic, business, and community leaders - 6:30-7:45: Table Discussions with Professionals over Food and Drinks
+Appraisals and Opportunities from the US-Africa civic, business, and community leaders

-- 7:45- 8:00: Awards, Closing, and observations from the tables
+7:45- 8:00: Awards, Closing, and observations from the tables

 The cost is usually between about $45 to $50 per person and includes entertainment, an African buffet dinner, freshly brewed coffee, tea, and other drinks.